4 Nov 2022

-In most jurisdictions, there are exceptions for classroom instructions or other education purposes.
+In most jurisdictions, there are exceptions for classroom instructions or other educational purposes.
 So a teacher can recite poems, read text, sing songs or even show a movie with students without infringing copyright.

-It would be difficult or even impossible for a modern society to function if you need to get the consent from owners for all use of copyrighted works.
-That is why the law has catered for many exceptions to the rights of owners, which are vital to the advancement of knowledge and economy.
-The most important exception being “fair use”.
+It would be difficult or even impossible for a modern society to function if you need to get consent from owners for all use of copyrighted works.
+That is why the law has catered for many exceptions to the rights of owners, which are vital to the advancement of knowledge and the economy.
+The most important exception is “fair use”.

-The first question to ask in determining whether “fair use” can is applied - is the use of a copyrighted work of a commercial nature or is for non-profit educational purposes?
-Obviously photocopying materials for classroom is much more likely to be fair use than photocopying materials for a business meeting.
+The first question to ask in determining whether “fair use” can is applied - is the use of a copyrighted work of a commercial nature or is it for non-profit, educational purposes?
+Obviously, photocopying materials for a classroom is much more likely to be fair use than photocopying materials for a business meeting.

 However, commercial use does not necessarily mean that it is fatal for the purpose of fair use.
-A parody of “Star War” on a late night talk show can still be regarded as fair use.
+A parody of “Star War” on a late-night talk show can still be regarded as fair use.
 Even though it is a commercial product, it is also a commentary or criticism of the movie.
-This can also been seen as a transformative use of the copyrighted work, which is the second question to consider if specific purpose does not apply.
+This can also be seen as a transformative use of the copyrighted work, which is the second question to consider if a specific purpose does not apply.

-A transformative use happens when the work is altered or used in a new manner or context, so that it is transformed into a new work.
-For example, Picasso created modern variations on Las Meninas by Diego Velazquez would be considered as transformative use.
+A transformative use happens when the work is altered or used in a new manner or context so that it is transformed into a new work.
+For example, Picasso created modern variations on Las Meninas by Diego Velazquez would be considered transformative use.